Deba2301/M1_ContactManagementSystem_Application/1_Requirements/README.md

     * Delete Contact – For the delete contact, the user can delete their contact information.
     * Exit – For the exit, the user can also exit in the system.

+# Low Level Requirements
+* How Each Features is Implemented
+    Add new contacts: with information such as name, phone number, address, and email List all contacts: lists all the contacts stored in file with their respective contact details Search contacts: based on name and phone number Edit contacts: edit information given while adding the contacts – name, phone number, address, and email Delete contacts: deletes contacts from file

 # SWOT
 File handling, Adding(new contact), Editing, Searching, Deleting.

+# 4W's and 1H
+ * WHO - User
+ * WHAT - Concept
+ * WHERE - Practice
+ * WHEN - Situation
+ * HOW - Method